m0kr4n3/mapbox_firebase_react_app/README.md

-# a ReactJS app using MapBox and Firebase to show postion in maps
+# a ReactJS app using MapBox and Firebase to show position in maps

 a reactJS applcation that uses Mapbox maps provider to show position, integrated with firestone database.